 Special Studies

 It is encouraged that Permittees consider conducting special studies.
-The requirement for special studies workplans derives from Water Code section 13385.
+Special studies are not required.
+The requirement for special studies to have workplans derives from the Santa Ana Water Board’s authority to include monitoring, reporting, and investigative provisions in permits.
+Water Code section 13385 establishes the enforcement framework applicable to such provisions once incorporated into a permit.
 The results of these studies may support future Basin Plan amendments to revise TMDLs and/or water quality standards.
 Special studies include projects intended to contribute to stormwater science or to support continual improvement of the Permittees’ stormwater program.
-Special studies do not include projects intended to assess compliance with receiving water limitations or water quality-based effluent limitations.
+Special studies do not include projects intended to assess compliance with receiving water limitations or water quality-based effluent limitations, as conclusions made regarding compliance with the Tentative Order should be made under close regulatory oversight.

 RATIONALE FOR DISCHARGE PROHIBITIONS